-BI 205 - Genetics
+BI 205 - GENETICS

-An introductory study in genetics beginning with the work of Mendel and progressing through modern molecular techniques.
+An introductory study in genetics.
 Emphasis will be placed on understanding the flow of biologic information from DNA to proteins and the mechanisms of genetic change.
-The laboratory component includes experiments in karyotpying, gene transfer, restriction digest of DNA, DNA fingerprinting, and PCR, as well as crosses with fruit flies and plants.
-Prerequisite(s): Proficiency in BI 101 and BI 102.
+Prerequisite(s): BI 101 and BI 102.

-BI 215 - Nutrition
+BI 215 - NUTRITION

 Designed to make students think about their food choices and the impact of those choices on their health.
 Basic concepts of nutrition including, nutrient digestion, absorption, and transport, energy balance, diet planning, and vitamin and mineral requirements will be discussed.
 Particular attention will be focused on the role of nutrition in the development of chronic diseases.
 Students will use computer software to analyze their diets and to develop balanced meal plans for themselves and others.
 Prerequisite(s): No prerequisites.